A City on Edge: Rising Theft and Domestic Violence Cast Shadow Over Ottawa in 2025

 Culprit 1: Technology

 Spell-checker is world changing invention.
 We all used to own fat dictionaries so we could check our spelling.
 Now most websites give us a wiggly red line.
-One click and it’s fixed.
+One click and it’s fixed!
 Our phones don’t even tell us we got it wrong, autocorrect just changes it for us.
 This a great time saver, but it robs us of the chance to learn.
 Taking the time to correct ourselves makes us less likely to make the same mistake again.

 Culprit 2: Fast Facts

 Reading books isn’t popular.
 In 2023, 51% of American adults hadn’t read a whole book for a year.
 Instead, information has moved to faster, easier to digest forms.
-TV shows, short-form content, and video documentaries have replaced books.
+TV shows, short-form content and video documentaries have replaced books.
 Why spend hours reading when you can watch 30-minute video instead?
 Why read a recipe when you can watch a TikTok tutorial?
 It’s more efficient.

 This is hard to compete with.
 However, visual teaching doesn’t improve or maintain our literacy skills.
 It’s a way around the problem.
 We end up relying on information being told to us.
 It’s why workplaces favour using information videos instead of training manuals.

-Culprit 3: Know it all
+Culprit 3: Know It All

 Calling back to information overload, let’s not overlook how much information we have access to.
-Thousands of videos, blogs, articles, and posts go up every day.
+Thousands of videos, blogs, articles and posts go up every day.
 Just like this one!
 All of them are saying something, and many are contradictory.
 How do we know which ones are true?
 We don’t have time to fact-check everything!

 Hannah Staniforth is a second-year Professional Writing student at Algonquin College in Ottawa, Ontario.
 She combines her previous experiences in Social Sciences with her writing to explore social themes with her readers.
 Hannah’s recent works emphasize the importance of positive thinking, gentle self-development, and reclaiming your personal time in a demanding world.